RECRUIT

 Yes, you can.
 We welcome students who are interested in and motivated by spoken dialogue, regardless of their university background.
 Please contact us first.

-To enter our laboratory, you must apply to the Division of Electrical, Electronic and Infocommunications Engineering of the Graduate School of Engineering, Osaka University.
+To enter our laboratory, you must apply to the Division of Electrical, Electronic and Infocommunications Engineering of the Graduate School of Engineering, University of Osaka.
 Please consult with us about admission from the doctoral course.

 If you have any other questions or concerns, please feel free to contact us using the contact form.